Thursday, June 28, 2012

 False Negative (Joseph Koenig, 2012)

-I often bitch about how some books are not “crime” enough and with this one I certainly got big dosage of it!
-We follow this guy Adam Jordan who is crime newspaperman and fucks up one job big time, but also big time funny and even educational: “Professor Einstein could learn a thing or two from Adam Jordan.
+I often bitch about how some books are not “crime” enough, and with this one, I certainly got a big dosage of it!
+We follow this guy, Adam Jordan, who is a crime reporter and fucks up one job big time, but also big time funny and even educational: “Professor Einstein could learn a thing or two from Adam Jordan.
 It was not impossible to be in two places at the same time, if no one checked.”
-Anyways, he then becomes writer because “we pay better since good crime writers are harder to find than inventive killers.”
+Anyways, he then becomes a writer because “we pay better since good crime writers are harder to find than inventive killers.”
 In one of the numerous sub-plots his editor gets killed so eventually he takes over managing of Real Detective magazine.
 So, you see, everything is related to crime one way or another so I really cannot complain about it on this occasion.

-There is of course one main plot although we are never sure if others are connected.
-It starts with Jordan finding beautiful dead girl on the beach.
-At first he’s not too interested but later he needs some story for his editor and starts digging into the case.
+There is, of course, one main plot, although we are never sure if others are connected.
+It starts with Jordan finding a beautiful, dead girl on the beach.
+At first, he’s not too interested, but later, he needs a story for his editor and starts digging into the case.
 Needles to say that deeper he digs more dirt comes out in the open.
 And more corpses of (mostly) beautiful women.

-But as brilliant as story is and colorful as characters are, for me sheer genius of this masterpiece lies in its style.
-I was amazed to learn that it was published only recently for the first time because language used and overall atmosphere is totally good-old hard boiled times.
-City of course is as an asphalt jungle, cops are dirty, there’s still racial segregation and there's lots of jazz.
-Our hero is a fan and he frequently visits gigs of Charlie Parker, Billie Holliday, Mingus and likes.
-Louis Armstrong himself even appears in one of the sub-plots!
+But as brilliant as the story is and colourful as the characters are, for me, the sheer genius of this masterpiece lies in its style.
+I was amazed to learn that it was published only recently for the first time because the language used and overall atmosphere are totally good-old hard-boiled times.
+City, of course, is an asphalt jungle, cops are dirty, there’s still racial segregation, and there's lots of jazz.
+Our hero is a fan and he frequently visits gigs of Charlie Parker, Billie Holiday, Mingus and others.
+Louis Armstrong himself even appears in one of the subplots!

 5/5